xitua/DATA-ANALYST-PORTFOLIO/README.md

 # Introduce
 <p align="justify">
-Hi, I'm Fadhil!
+Hi, I'm Fadhil Fakhruradi!
 I have a background in Mechanical Engineering with a specialization in Mechatronics.
 Over the course of my studies and professional experience, I developed a strong foundation in technical problem-solving, process optimization, and data-driven decision-making, particularly in raw material procurement planning.
 <p align="justify">
 My passion for data analysis grew as I recognized the power of data to uncover meaningful insights and drive efficiency in engineering processes.
 This inspired me to pursue a career as a data specialist.
 I’ve honed my analytical skills through coursework and hands-on experience, gaining proficiency in statistical analysis, data management, and a variety of tools like Excel, SQL, and Python.
  <p align="justify">